czhou578/czhou578/README.md

 ### Hi, I'm Colin Zhou 👋

-I am an aspiring graduate student currently attending UIUC who loves to develop useful applications with a fluid user experience.
+I am an aspiring software engineer who loves to develop useful applications with a fluid user experience.
 Check out some of my work!
+Previously, I attended UIUC for my masters degree and Bellevue College for my undergraduate degree in Computer Science.

 I develop mostly using React and TypeScript for the web and am familiar with SQL.